 The term 'Excel Events' refers to specific actions that a user carries out in Excel.
 For example, if the user selects a Worksheet, this is an event.
 Similarly, entering data into a cell or saving a Workbook are also Excel events.

-For example, if you wanted to run a macro every time a user selected any Worksheet in the Workbook, this could be done by writing vba code that is linked to the Workbook event "SheetActivate".
+For example, if you wanted to run a macro every time a user selects any Worksheet in the Workbook, this could be done by writing vba code that is linked to the Workbook event "SheetActivate".

 Click on the drop-down menu, at the top left of the code window and select the object type (e.g. Worksheet).
 The dropdown menu on the right will then display the events that are defined for that object.

 Select an event from the top right drop-down menu.
 This causes a Sub procedure to be automatically inserted into the code window.
-The arguments that Excel automatically supplies to that function (if there are any) are included into the Sub header, so you just need to add the vba code to define what you want to do when that event is fired.
+The arguments that Excel automatically supplies to that function (if there are any) are included into the Sub header, so you just need to add the vba code to define what you want to do when that event occurs.

 The following example displays a message box every time the cell B1 in the Worksheet "Sheet1" is selected.